krupakaran1987/cordova-plugin-beacon-monitoring-in-background-with-notifications-android/README.md

 This repository is for getting notifications from background when the app is closed in ionic app(Android only).

-This is the plugin is combination of two plugings
+This is the plugin we have implemented using below two plugings

 https://github.com/lulibrary/Background-Beacon-Monitoring
 https://github.com/petermetz/cordova-plugin-ibeacon

-Thanks to the authors both the above plugins using this plugins we have developed this functionality.
+Thanks to above plugins authors using this plugins we have developed this functionality.

-Step1:
+##Step1:

 $ ionic cordova plugin add cordova-plugin-ibeacon
 $ npm install --save @ionic-native/ibeacon